The Lost Planet (serial): Cast

-Unlike the Captain Video serial, The Lost Planet has a female character, Professor Dorn's daughter Ella (Vivian Mason) who strides about the Lost Planet (Bronson Canyon) in a fetching female version of the Video Ranger uniform.
+Unlike the Captain Video serial, The Lost Planet has a female character, Professor Dorn's daughter Ella (Vivian Mason) who strides about the Lost Planet (Bronson Canyon) in a female version of the Video Ranger uniform.
 The hero is not Captain Video, but a newspaper reporter, Rex Barrow, played by Judd Holdren (who had previously played Captain Video and Commando Cody).

 Production

 The Lost Planet was the last of only three science fiction serials released by Columbia.

 This serial was, despite the characters' names, essentially a sequel to Captain Video, from which stock footage was taken for this serial.

 It was originally known as The Planet Men.

 Michael Fox recalled that writer George Plympton would deliberately write lines that he thought the actors couldn't say such as "The atom propulse set up a radiation wall which cut off the neutron detonator impulse!"

 Critical reception

 In the opinions of Harmon and Glut, The Lost Planet is a "rather shoddy, low budget space cliffhanger."